logo

 Will insurance cover rTMS for anxiety?

-• Depression: rTMS is often insurance-covered when criteria are met.
+• Anxious depression and depression: rTMS is FDA-cleared for major depressive disorder, including patients with anxious depression, and is often insurance-covered when criteria are met.

-• Primary anxiety: Coverage is variable (off-label).
-We’ll verify your benefits and explain any out-of-pocket costs before you start.
+• Primary anxiety (without depression): Coverage is variable (off-label).
+We'll verify your benefits and explain any out-of-pocket costs before you start.
 We also accept CareCredit for flexible financing.

 How do I get started?

-Call BrainCare Performance Center today, or request an appointment online, to talk with our New Patient Coordinator about rTMS for anxiety (and how psychotherapy or MeRT may fit your plan).
-You’re not alone.
-There’s a calmer way forward, and we’re here to help.
+Call BrainCare Performance Center today, or request an appointment online, to talk with our New Patient Coordinator about rTMS for anxiety and anxious depression.
+You're not alone.
+There's a calmer way forward, and we're here to help.

 📞 Contact Us today to speak with a member of our team.